Okanagan: Sport

-Ice hockey is a popular sport in the region with WHL team Kelowna Rockets playing in the region's most populated city.
+Ice hockey is a popular sport in the region, with WHL team Kelowna Rockets playing in the region's most populated city.
 The Jr. A teams are the Vernon Vipers, West Kelowna Warriors and the Penticton Vees of the BCHL.
 Penticton were the 2012 national Jr. A champions, after they ousted the Woodstock Slammers for the title.
-Jr. B sides Kelowna Chiefs, Summerland Steam, Osoyoos Coyotes and North Okanagan Knights play in the KIJHL, Osoyoos having won the 2010/11 KIJHL season.
-Penticton and Summerland are both home to Chicago Blackhawks and Edmonton Oilers Defenceman Duncan Keith.
+Jr. B sides Kelowna Chiefs, Sicamous Eagles, Summerland Steam, Osoyoos Coyotes and North Okanagan Knights play in the KIJHL, Osoyoos having won the 2010/11 KIJHL season.
+Penticton and Summerland are both home to NHL defenceman Duncan Keith.

-The area has been host to multiple junior hockey championships, including the Memorial Cup in Kelowna in 2004 and RBC Cup in Vernon in 1990 (then called the Centennial Cup) and 2014.
+The area has hosted multiple junior hockey championships, including the Memorial Cup in Kelowna in 2004 and RBC Cup in Vernon in 1990 (then called the Centennial Cup) and 2014.

 Kelowna is home to junior Canadian football team Okanagan Sun, and Jr. Baseball team Kelowna Falcons, including the UBC Okanagan Heat university program.

 Agriculture

-The continued growth and operation of the agricultural industry in the Okanagan absolutely depends on the employment of temporary migrant workers.

-In 2009, there were 3,000 Mexican migrant labourers working in the Okanagan.
+The continued growth and operation of the agricultural industry in the Okanagan depends on the employment of temporary migrant workers.
+In 2009, 3,000 Mexican migrant labourers worked in the Okanagan.